California Democratic Party: 1990s

 By 1992, California was hurting more than most states from a national recession which had started in 1990, causing incumbent Republican president George H. W. Bush's approval rating to tank within the state, giving an opening for the Democratic party to break through and eventually become the largest party.
 Starting with the double digit victory of Bill Clinton, this became the first time a Democrat had carried the state of California since 1964.
 Afterwards, a consolidation of the Latino and Asian vote would strengthen the Democratic party's hold in California, when these groups had previously been considered core Republican supporters within the state.

 The California Democratic Party began re-organizing in 1991, and in 1992, the party won the greatest victories in the history of California.
 President Clinton won California's 54 electoral votes, and two women, Dianne Feinstein and Barbara Boxer, were elected as U.S. senators.

-Even though redistricting (re-apportionment) was executed by a Republican State Supreme Court, California Democrats in November 1992 had increased their margin at all levels—Congressional, state assembly and in the state senate.
+Even though redistricting (re-apportionment) was executed by a Republican State Supreme Court, California Democrats in November 1992 had increased their margin at all levels—congressional, state assembly and in the state senate.

 In 1994, California Democrats suffered a setback by losing the governor's race for the fourth time in a row, and the Democrats became a minority in the State Assembly.
 However, despite $29 million spent by Republican U.S. Senate candidate Michael Huffington, Democratic incumbent U.S. Senator Dianne Feinstein won re-election.

 The 1996 elections proved to be a dramatic turnaround from the results of 1994, as President Bill Clinton won California's 54 electoral votes for a second consecutive time.
-Three Republican Congressman were also defeated, including Bob Dornan in the conservative stronghold of Orange County.
+Three Republican congressmen were also defeated, including Bob Dornan in the conservative stronghold of Orange County.
 In addition, California Democrats also regained the majority in the State Assembly, while adding to their majority in the state senate.

-1998 was a banner year for California Democrats.
+The California Democrats had a banner year in 1998.
 An overwhelming majority of Californians elected Gray Davis, the first Democratic governor in 16 years, and re-elected U.S. Senator Barbara Boxer.
 Six of eight candidates for statewide constitutional offices won, including Lieutenant Governor Cruz Bustamante, Attorney General Bill Lockyer, Treasurer Phil Angelides, Controller Kathleen Connell, and State Superintendent of Public Instruction Delaine Eastin.
 In addition, California Democrats increased their majority in the State Assembly from 43 to 48, and also in the state senate from 23 to 25.